django-athm/athm-python/docs/installation.md

 |------------|--------------|-------------|
 | **Public Token** | All payment operations | Create, check, authorize, cancel payments |
 | **Private Token** | Refunds only | Process refunds on completed payments |

+### Token Lifecycle and Expiry

+!!! warning "Token Expiration"
+    API tokens can expire after a period specified by ATH Business.
+When a token expires:

+    - You will receive error `token.expired` or `BTRA_0401`/`BTRA_0402`/`BTRA_0403`
+    - You must generate new tokens from the ATH Business portal
+    - No automatic token refresh is available

+**Best practices:**

+- Monitor for authentication errors in your application logs
+- Have a process to quickly rotate expired tokens
+- Store tokens securely using environment variables or secret managers
+- Never hardcode tokens in your source code

 ## Configure Environment Variables